UPCOMING NEXT! Nov. 20th La Paloma Prisoner Project

-La Lucha Arts and Poetic Theater Productions presents:
+La Lucha Arts presents:

-The La Paloma Prisoner Project Kickoff
+September 14th – The La Paloma Prisoner Project Kick off @ The People’s Forum.

 About The Event: The La Paloma Prisoner Project Kickoff is the launch of a series of events geared toward amplifying & celebrating the community of activists and artists who are actively raising awareness and inciting action toward decarceration.
 The Kickoff will feature performances, including live music and a special presentation of a selection from the play, and will highlight key organizations within the movement.

 About the La Paloma Prisoner Project: La Paloma Prisoner is a theatre project by Raquel Almaƶán about the reclamation of identity by incarcerated and formerly incarcerated women in the prison system.
 Developed from her longstanding work with incarcerated and impacted communities, the play will have its World Premiere at Next Door @ New York Theatre Workshop in spring 2020, alongside a series of initiatives aimed at raising awareness and inciting action towards the end of global mass incarceration.
-The project includes programs designed to uplift the voices and narratives of current and formerly incarcerated women-identified folx of color through workshops in prisons, conversation circles, a mini symposium, and panel discussions leading up to the production’s scheduled run at NYTW in April.
+The project includes programs designed to uplift the voices and narratives of current and formerly incarcerated women-identified folx of color through workshops in prisons, conversation circles, advocacy and panel discussions leading up to the production’s scheduled run at NYTW in April.

 SEPTEMBER 26th, 27th 2019 – LA NEGRA: A theatrical installation / An event to Honor your Dead.
 Sept 26th, 27th @ 7pm.
 Presented by La Lucha Arts and Bric Arts- 647 Fulton Street, Brooklyn NYC.
 TICKETS: HERE